BU-CS320/Fall-2018/assignments/week3/hw/README.md

 ### ```Set.hs```
 Implement a Set as a sorted list.
 ### ```BinarySearchTrees.hs```
-Implement a Set Binary Search Tree.
+Implement a Binary Search Tree.
 ### ```Outside.hs```
 Implement the functions (you can only use what the modules expose).
 Note that both ```Set``` and ```BinarySearchTrees``` have ```insert``` as stated in the reading you can call the specific function using the fully qualified name ```Set.insert``` and ```BinarySearchTrees.insert```.
 ### ```DataProblems.hs```